Heading into the final stretch of the Premier League season and we have an actual, real-life title race! Can you very believe it?

 If you have a Virgin TiVo box and access to BT or Sky, you can watch on-the-go through Virgin's TV Anywhere app.
 And if that's not enough, there is Twitter's deal with Sky Sports to show goals and highlights via the Sky Football account.

-Match Of The Day has been shown live on TV on Saturday evening since the beginning of time (almost) and is now joined by Match Of The Day 2 on Sundays.
+Match of the Day has been shown live on TV on Saturday evening (almost) since time began, and is now joined by Match of the Day 2 on Sundays.
 But what about watching Premier League highlights online?

-Match Of The Day is available through the iPlayer, but there are a few stipulations.
+Match of the Day is available through BBC iPlayer, but there are a few stipulations.